White Grape · Emilia Romagna

 The map

-Pignoletto is light to medium, very soft tannin, mapped against other white grapes you can buy.
-The closer a grape sits, the more its weight and grip resemble Pignoletto.
+Pignoletto is light to medium, crisp, fresh acidity, mapped against other white grapes you can buy.
+The closer a grape sits, the more its weight and freshness resemble Pignoletto.

 Gleraa close match